changliao1025/pyflowline/README.md

 ### References

-There are several publications that describe the algorithms used in `PyFlowline` in detail.
+Several publications describe the algorithms used in `PyFlowline` in detail.
 If you make use of `PyFlowline` in your work, please consider including a reference to the following:

 * Liao.
 C. Cooper, M (2022) Pyflowline: a mesh independent river network generator for hydrologic models.
 Zenodo. https://doi.org/10.5281/zenodo.6407299